softwaremill/macwire/README.md

 parameters.

 For more general AOP, e.g. if you want to apply an interceptor to all methods matching a given pointcut expression, you should use [AspectJ](http://eclipse.org/aspectj/) or an equivalent library.
-The interceptors that are implement in MacWire correspond to annotation-based interceptors in Java.
+The interceptors that are implemented in MacWire correspond to annotation-based interceptors in Java.

 Installation, using with SBT